MicrosoftDocs/PowerShell-Docs/reference/5.1/PackageManagement/Uninstall-Package.md

 ```

 ### -AllowPrereleaseVersions

-Allows packages marked as Prerelease to be uninstalled.
+Allows packages marked as prerelease to be uninstalled.

 ```yaml
 Type: SwitchParameter